Ada-Developers-Academy/core-unit-2/more-flask-queries/404s-and-more-queries.md

 > As a client, I want to send a request trying to get one non-existing book and get a 404 response, so I know that the book resource was not found.

-### Predict HTTP Requests, Responses, and Logic
+### Planning HTTP Requests, Responses, and Logic

-Let's consider the endpoint to get a single book:
+This feature is a variation on our existing endpoint that reads a record, but it uses an invalid id.
+As a result, we can use the following verb and endpoint combination.

 | HTTP Method | Endpoint          |
 | ----------- | ----------------- |
 | `GET`       | `/books/99999999` |

-No request body.

-The response we want to send back is:
+As with our existing `GET` requests, we do not send a request body.

+We want to inform the client that the record was not found.
+The most appropriate response status code is `404 Not Found`.
+We could return an error message that echoes back the id the client submitted, but for simplicity, we'll only return the status code and leave the body empty.

 | Response Status | Response Body |
 | --------------- | ------------- |
 | `404 Not Found` | -             |

+Now that we have planned out the endpoint behavior, we can turn our attention to how to implement it.

-During this method, we will need to:
+Our endpoint will need to:

 1. Read the `book_id` in the request path
 1. Retrieve the book with the matching `book_id` from the db